m-dorgham/agent-storm/README.md

 3. **Discussion Loop** → personas debate, user may interject.
 4. **Final Summary** → coordinator produces meeting notes.

 **P.S:** since there is only one persona that can talk at a time we don't need to duplicate the persona agent *n* times in our graph.
 A smarter approach would be to have one agent representing the active persona at a given time.
+That means, when the execution flow comes to the persona agent, it is told which persona it is supposed to represent now.
+In other words, the persona agent wears a different persona hat each iteration.

 Below is the architecture diagram of the persona factory agent and the active persona agent.